Leading through crisis and times of change, COVID trends

 If a future job candidate were to ask for references on you as a leader, what would your team say?

 Many companies spend lots of money convincing candidates they have a good workplace.
 You could just make sure your people FEEL they have good leaders.
-As a result, recommending you to friends.
+As a result, they recommend you to friends.

 What has Martin and his leadership team changed to have such an engaged workforce?